Custom eLearning Solutions

 Example:

 An AI assistant for communications reviews draft posts to ensure respectful language, appropriate alternative text and proper consent statements.
-It suggests specific edits to protect the people featured in the stories.
+It suggests specific edits to protect the individuals featured in the stories.

 Fairness and Consistency